yijinfang11/yijinfang11.github.io/_pages/about.md

 ---
 Brief Bio
 ======
 I'm a Machine Learning researcher dedicated on tackling real world clinical challenges such as cardiovascular diseases, hypertensions, and cardiac rehabitations.
-Harnessing the power of continous puslatile vitals from wearable sensors, I bring machine learning solutions precise to stakeholders, reproducible to colleagues, and robust across different cohorts. (still under constriction)
+Harnessing the power of continous puslatile vitals from wearable sensors, I bring machine learning solutions precise to stakeholders, reproducible to colleagues, and robust across different cohorts. (still under construction)

 I'm a proud member of [STMI lab](https://stmilab.github.io/team/), advised by Dr. Bobak Mortazavi.